-(iv) Freshwater Recruitment to Cook Inlet Estuary ()
+(iv) Freshwater Recruitment to Cook Inlet Estuary (\\)

 Salinity changes in Cook Inlet due to Watana operation were simulated using a computer model (Resource Management Associates 1983).
 The simulation was for the two-stage project.
 However, the effect on with-project flows for the three-stage project is similar to the two-stage project, and the results of the simulations are considered applicable to the three stage project.
 Results of the modeling indicate that the salinity in Cook Inlet will attain a dynamic equilibrium within approximately one year of reservoir operation.
-Winter salinities will be slightly lower and summer salinities will be slightly higher than natural conditions.
+Winter salinities will be slightly higher than natural conditions.